UniBreakfast/pacergame-rulebook-with-gpt/README.md

   - **Rewards:**
     - **CP Reward per Todo:** Remains constant during inertia, equal to the reward on the last day of the quest.
     - **Immediate Rewards:** CP earned during inertia is gained immediately upon completion of each todo.
+  - **Overlapping with New Quests:**
+    - **No Overlaps Allowed:** Reported todo days of inertia cannot overlap with new quest days.
+    - **Unreported Todos:** If you choose to start a new quest that would overlap with unreported inertia days, those unreported days are discarded.
   - **Breaking the Streak:**
     - **No Losses:** No CP losses upon ending inertia since the pledge was already returned.
     - **Consecutive Day Count Reset:** If you miss a day, the streak ends, and your consecutive day count is reset.